Connect with us

 In 1996, Jarome Iginla signed a three-year rookie contract worth $2.125 million with the Calgary Flames.
 The deal was fully guaranteed, with Iginla earning $850,000 for his first NHL season.
 This was followed by earnings of $625,000 in 1997 and $650,000 in 1998.

 Iginla’s next contract was another three-year deal worth $4.9 million, which increased his average annual salary to $1.633 million.
-In 2002, he signed a two-year extension with Calgary, valued at $13.5 million, earning him an annual salary of $6.75 million.
+In 2002, he signed a two-year, $13.5 million extension with Calgary, earning him a yearly salary of $6.75 million.

 From this point onwards, Iginla’s annual salary would peak at $7 million.
 He earned $7 million/year from 2005 to 2011 with the Calgary Flames before being traded to the Pittsburgh Penguins for the 2012/13 season.
 Jarome earned $4.1 million with the Penguins, followed by $6 million with the Boston Bruins in 2013.

-Iginla spent the last three years of his career playing with the Colorado Avalanche and the Los Angeles Kings, earning $5.5 million a year.
+Iginla spent the final three years of his career with the Colorado Avalanche and the Los Angeles Kings, earning $5.5 million annually.

-During his NHL career, Jarome Iginla earned $96.1 million, of which $69.5 million was earned with the Calgary Flames.
+During his NHL career, Jarome Iginla earned $96.1 million, of which $69.5 million came from the Calgary Flames.

 Net Worth History